selabs-ur1/doodle/Readme.md

 In order to run the whole application as a cloud-native application as we did in the first part, we need to create a docker image for our new forecast microservice.

-First, we need a DockerFile to create our image.
-So, add a new file in the microservice folder called DockerFile :
+First, we need a Dockerfile to create our image.
+So, add a new file in the microservice folder called Dockerfile :

 ```DockerFile
 FROM node:10